GianniBalistreri/easyexplore/README.md

  - Data Importer:

- You can easily import data set from several files as well as databases into a Pandas DataFrame.
+ You can easily import data set from several files as well as databases into a Pandas or dask DataFrame.

  - Data Exporter: